TaoussD/EbEEMGARCH/README.md

 - vech0 : vech0 operator
 - Sqrt : Square root of a symetric semi-definite positive matrix

-*More methods are under ndevelopment*
+*More methods are under development*

 ## Authors